sagemath/trac_to_gh/Issue 6561.md

 # Issue 6561: Trivial bug with cartesian product of an empty list of iterators

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6561

 Original creator: davidloeffler